awarmfastbear/ReactjsBrowserInputToAPythonBackEnd/README.md

 ## Requirements

-Linux / Mac OSX, internet connection
+- Linux / Mac OSX
+- An internet connection is required for installing the initial node dependencies but the app runs offline

 ## How to use